How To Bill Therapy Code 90837: The Do's and Don'ts of Filing Insurance Claims

 • Social interaction

 Always remember that 90837 is for individual psychotherapy.
-If your client’s partner or sibling is participating in the sessions, it turns into a family or group therapy session which falls under code 90847.
+If your client’s partner or sibling is participating in the sessions, it turns into a family or group therapy session.
+These would fall under code 90847.

 Can You Bill 90837 Twice For the Same Session?

 CPT code 90837 can be billed up to two times in one week, but never twice in one day for the same client.
-Even if there are no other issues with the claim, if you bill 90837 twice for the same person, expect for them to reimburse you for only one.
+If you bill 90837 twice for the same person, expect to be reimbursed for only one.
+Even if there are no issues with the claim, you will not get reimbursed for billing 90837 twice.

 How To Bill Therapy Code 90837 for Sessions Over One Hour

 If you thought you were limited to one hour sessions, that's not the case.
-There aren’t any CPT codes for counseling over 60 minutes, but you can use codes that are specific for adding on additional time to 90837
+There aren’t any CPT codes for counseling over 60 minutes.
+You can use codes that are specific for adding on additional time to 90837

 Let’s say you had a 120-minute therapy session.
 The right way to bill this is to submit a claim for 90837 for the first hour then include the add-on CPT code, 99354 for the remaining time.
 However, if you only met with your client for 80 minutes, then you can only use 90837 to bill for the session.